LMOORS30/sqly/src/docs/documentation.md

 #[sqly(delete = Ident)]
 # struct T { #[sqly(key)] t: i32 };
 ```
-Same as above, except the struct name is set to the given `Ident`.
+Same as above, except the struct is named by the given `Ident`.

 <br>